1Tanishqverma4/firstdemo/README.md

 # firstdemo
-This is my first repository.
+This is my first  git -repository.
+AUTHOR - Tanishq Verma